 Sallie Mae Parent Loan:

-Sallie Mae reserves the right to approve a lower loan amount than the school certified amount.
-Some requested amounts may require multiple loans.
+Loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
+Sallie Mae reserves the right to approve a lower loan amount than the school-certified amount.

-Smart Option Student Loans and Sallie Mae Parent Loans are made by Sallie Mae Bank or a lender partner.
+Sallie Mae loans are made by Sallie Mae Bank.